-The Nature Baths, a man made construction which uses water from the National Power Company´s bore hole in Bjarnarflag, contains a large amount of minerals, is alkaline and well suited for bathing.
+The Nature Baths, a man-made construction which uses water from the National Power Company´s borehole in Bjarnarflag, contains a large amount of minerals, is alkaline and well suited for bathing.
 Due to its chemical composition, undesired bacteria and vegetation do not thrive in the lagoon making chloride or any other disinfectant completely redundant.

-All major services are provided in the village of Reykjahlid, next to Lake Mývatn, such as a mini supermarket, bank, post office, health care centre, school and swimming pool.
+All major services are provided in the village of Reykjahlid, next to Lake Mývatn, such as a mini supermarket, bank, post office, health care center, school and swimming pool.
 At Lake Myvatn, different types of accommodation are available as well as good restaurants and cafés.

 A two-hour drive further South gets you to Herðubreið, often called the Queen of Icelandic mountains.
 This is fitting enough as the mountain looks crown-like in shape.
 Herðubreið is a circular table-mountain, or tuya, and rises over 3500 feet above the surrounding area, 5518 feet above sea level.

-Drive back to hotel for the night.
+Drive back to the hotel for the night.

 Attractions on the way: Lake Mývatn, Hverfjall, Mývatn Nature Baths, Bjarnarflag, Dimmuborgir, Herðubreið